cafeibit/Azure-Data-Engineering/readme.md

 <img src="catalyst-diagram.png" />

 * Catalyst is based on functional programming constructs in Scala and designed with these key two purposes:
   * Easily add new optimization techniques and features to Spark SQL
   * Enable external developers to extend the optimizer (e.g. adding data source specific rules, support for new data types, etc.)

 * Describe performance enhancements enabled by shuffle operations and Tungsten<br>
-  In the previous unit, you explored actions and transformations.
-As opposed to narrow transformations, wide transformations cause data to shuffle between executors.
+  * As opposed to narrow transformations, wide transformations cause data to shuffle between executors.
 This is because a wide transformation requires sharing data across workers.
 Pipelining helps us optimize our operations based on the differences between the two types of transformations.

-Pipelining
+* Pipelining
-Pipelining is the idea of executing as many operations as possible on a single partition of data.
+  * Pipelining is the idea of executing as many operations as possible on a single partition of data.
-Once a single partition of data is read into RAM, Spark will combine as many narrow operations as it can into a single Task Wide operations force a shuffle, conclude a stage, and end a pipeline.
+  * Once a single partition of data is read into RAM, Spark will combine as many narrow operations as it can into a single Task
+  * Wide operations force a shuffle, conclude a stage, and end a pipeline.

-Shuffles
+* Shuffles
-A shuffle operation is triggered when data needs to move between executors.
+  * A shuffle operation is triggered when data needs to move between executors.

-To carry out the shuffle operation Spark needs to:
+* To carry out the shuffle operation Spark needs to:

-Convert the data to the UnsafeRow, commonly referred to as Tungsten Binary Format.
+  * Convert the data to the UnsafeRow, commonly referred to as Tungsten Binary Format.
-Write that data to disk on the local node - at this point the slot is free for the next task.
+  * Write that data to disk on the local node - at this point the slot is free for the next task.
-Send that data across the wire to another executor Technically the Driver decides which executor gets which piece of data.
+  * Send that data across the wire to another executor
+  * Technically the Driver decides which executor gets which piece of data.
-Then the executor pulls the data it needs from the other executor's shuffle files.
+  * Then the executor pulls the data it needs from the other executor's shuffle files.
-Copy the data back into RAM on the new executor
+  * Copy the data back into RAM on the new executor
-The concept, if not the action, is just like the initial read "every" DataFrame starts with.
+  * The concept, if not the action, is just like the initial read "every" DataFrame starts with.
-The main difference being it's the 2nd+ stage.
+  * The main difference being it's the 2nd+ stage.
-As we will see in a moment, this amounts to a free cache from what is effectively temp files.
+  * As we will see in a moment, this amounts to a free cache from what is effectively temp files.

 Some actions induce in a shuffle.
 Good examples would include the operations count() and reduce(..).
 For more details on shuffling, refer to the RDD Programming Guide.

-UnsafeRow (also known as Tungsten Binary Format) Sharing data from one worker to another can be a costly operation.
+* UnsafeRow (also known as Tungsten Binary Format)
+  * Sharing data from one worker to another can be a costly operation.

-Spark has optimized this operation by using a format called Tungsten.
+  * Spark has optimized this operation by using a format called Tungsten.

-Tungsten prevents the need for expensive serialization and de-serialization of objects in order to get data from one JVM to another.
+* Tungsten prevents the need for expensive serialization and de-serialization of objects in order to get data from one JVM to another.
 The data that is "shuffled" is in a format known as UnsafeRow, or more commonly, the Tungsten Binary Format.
 UnsafeRow is the in-memory storage format for Spark SQL, DataFrames & Datasets.
 Advantages include:

-Compactness:
+  * Compactness:
-Column values are encoded using custom encoders, not as JVM objects (as with RDDs).
+  * Column values are encoded using custom encoders, not as JVM objects (as with RDDs).

 The benefit of using Spark 2.x's custom encoders is that you get almost the same compactness as Java serialization, but significantly faster encoding/decoding speeds.
 Also, for custom data types, it is possible to write custom encoders from scratch.

 Efficiency: Spark can operate directly out of Tungsten, without first deserializing Tungsten data into JVM objects.

 ##  Work with DataFrames columns in Azure Databricks